-This section gives a brief overview of the high-level architecture of MEDINA WP3 components, which result in the Evidence Management Tools.
+This section gives a brief overview of the high-level architecture of MEDINA WP3 components, which result in the MEDINA Evidence Management Tools.
 These components gather evidence about CSP's fulfilment of technical and organisational measures, perform initial processing of the evidence, and transmit it to other MEDINA components.
-The overall architecture of the MEDINA framework is further presented in D5.2 [4].
+The overall architecture of the MEDINA framework is presented in more detail in D5.2 [3].

-Figure 1 shows the architecture and data workflow among WP3 and other related components.
-Tools for collecting evidence about technical measures are represented at the bottom part of the figure.
+Figure 1 shows the architecture and data workflow among WP3 and other related components in the MEDINA framework.
+The tools for collecting evidence about technical measures are represented at the bottom part of the figure.
 They are connected to the infrastructure under evaluation either through an interface of the underlying cloud provider or installed directly in the CSP's (virtual) machines.
-These components are further described in Section 3.
-Clouditor (Section 3.1) collects evidence about the secure configuration of cloud resources.
-Wazuh (Section 3.2) is installed in the CSP's cloud infrastructure and monitors the security state of the individual machines.
-Vulnerability Assessment Tools (Section 3.3) are also installed in the CSP's infrastructure and can periodically scan the configured servers and networks for vulnerabilities or run user-provided custom scripts for monitoring of specialized metrics and producing evidence based on the output.
+These components are further described in section 3:

+- Clouditor (section 3.1) collects evidence about the secure configuration of cloud resources. - Wazuh (section 3.2) is installed in the CSP's cloud infrastructure and monitors the security state of the individual machines. - Vulnerability Assessment Tools (section 3.3) are also installed in the CSP's infrastructure and can periodically scan the configured servers and networks for vulnerabilities, or run user-provided custom scripts for monitoring specialized metrics and producing evidence based on the output.

-Technical evidence, obtained from the analysis of cloud applications' source code is gathered by Codyze (Section 4.2).
-Cloud Property Graph (Section 4.1) can also gather evidence based on the analysed source code, but is not included in the architectural diagram since it is not yet integrated with the other components (see explanation in Section 4.1.1.1.1).
+Technical evidence, obtained from the analysis of the source code of cloud applications, is gathered by Codyze (section 4.3).
+The Cloud Property Graph (section 4.1) and the LLVM extensions (section 4.2) can also gather evidence based on the analysed source code or binaries, but they are not included in the architectural diagram since they are novel research approaches that are not integrated with the other components (see explanation in section 4).
 Evidence about technical measures can also be collected by custom CSP-native components.

-The component for organisational evidence gathering and processing (Section 5) analyses various documents and policies of the CSP and based on this produces evidence about the CSP's compliance to organisational requirements of the certification framework.
+AMOE, the component for organisational evidence gathering and processing (section 5) analyses various documents and policies of the CSP and based on this produces evidence about the CSP's compliance to organisational requirements of the certification framework.

-For further processing, evidence produced by all the mentioned components must be transformed into security assessment results with the information whether the addressed metric measured on the particular evaluation resource (e.g., virtual machine, cloud computing resource, storage, process, policy) is compliant or not compliant.
-The assessment results can be either produced by the evidence collection components internally and sent directly to the Orchestrator or by the specialized Security Assessment component.
+The tools for processing the evidence into assessment results and gathering them are represented in the middle of Figure 1.
+The evidence produced by all the above-mentioned components must be transformed into security assessment results with the information whether the addressed metric measured on the particular evaluation resource (e.g., virtual machine, cloud computing resource, storage, process, policy) is compliant or not.
+The assessment results can be either produced by the evidence collection components internally and sent directly to the Orchestrator, or by the specialized Security Assessment component (both described in section 3.1).

-The Security Assessment component assesses the received evidence based on the target values coming from the certification specification and CSP's configuration.
-For each evidence object, Security Assessment outputs a security assessment result with the information whether the addressed metric measured on the particular evaluation resource (e.g., virtual machine, cloud computing resource, storage, process, policy) is compliant or not compliant.
-The component is implemented as part of the Clouditor framework.
+The Security Assessment component assesses the received evidence based on the target values coming from the certification specification and the CSP's configuration.
+For each evidence object, the Security Assessment outputs a security assessment result with the information whether the addressed metric measured on the particular evaluation resource (e.g., virtual machine, cloud computing resource, storage, process, policy) is compliant or not.
+The component is based on the respective component in the Clouditor framework.

-The assessment results and associated evidence are all gathered by the Orchestrator (also implemented as part of Clouditor).
-It stores these data in the respective databases and makes it available to the other components, mostly parts of WP4 and WP6 (e.g., Continuous Certification Evaluation, Company Compliance Dashboard).
-Evidence and assessment results are also forwarded to the Evidence trustworthiness Management system which uses Blockchain technologies to ensure the authenticity of data when it's retrieved at a later stage.
+The assessment results and associated evidence are all gathered by the Orchestrator (also based on Clouditor).
+It stores this data in the respective databases and makes it available to the other components, mostly part of WP4 and WP6 (e.g., Continuous Certification Evaluation1, Company Compliance Dashboard2).
+The evidence and assessment results are also forwarded to the MEDINA Evidence Trustworthiness Management system3, which uses Blockchain technologies to ensure the authenticity of data when retrieved at a later stage.

 Figure 1.
-WP3 Architecture and directly related components (source: D3.2 [3])
+WP3 Architecture and directly related components (source: D3.3 [2])